FabricMC/fabric/CONTRIBUTING.md

     - Consider future developments when naming a module: they might later be expanded.
 - Module names should usually be suffixed by `-api`.
     - Modules whose primary purpose is not interaction with their API do not need this suffix.
 For example, `fabric-transitive-access-wideners-v1` or `fabric-convention-tags-v1`.
+    - Event modules should have the `-events` suffix instead.
 - Module names should always be suffixed by a major version (`-v1`, `-v2`, etc).
     - The major version starts at `v1` for new functionality, unless they replace a module with equivalent functionality, in which case the version is incremented.
     - `vn` and `vn+1` module names need not match exactly.
-For example, `fabric-loot-table-api-v1` was replaced by `fabric-loot-api-v2`.
+For example, `fabric-loot-tables-v1` was replaced by `fabric-loot-api-v2`.

 ### Deprecated modules
 Modules that are entirely deprecated are in the `deprecated/` folder.
 All of their API classes should be deprecated, and their `fabric.mod.json` should have the deprecated lifecycle marker.
 (See PR checklist below).

-A module may only be deprecated if all of its functionality is also provided by a non-deprecated module.
+A module may only be deprecated if all of its functionality is also provided by a non-deprecated module or vanilla Minecraft itself.

 ### Experimental modules
 Modules whose design is hard to evaluate might go through an experimental phase, allowing for relaxed backwards compatibility requirements, as described in the Backwards compatibility section.

 Writers of experimental modules need to consider the following additional requirements:
 - All API classes should be marked as `@ApiStatus.Experimental`.
-Do not use `@Deprecated` for experimental modules.
+Do not use `@Deprecated` to generate compiler and IDE warnings for experimental modules.
 - All API classes should carry a javadoc comment, worded similarly to the following example:
   ```java
   /**